-There are many more organizations that would provide for a very lengthy resume for Isidor Cohen.
+Cohen rounded out his resume through his involvement in many other organizations in early Miami.
 He was also considered Miami’s first permanent Jewish settler.Click Here to Subscribe

-Read more information at “Jews of Greater Miami” by Marcia Jo Zerivitz, Jewish Museum of Florida (Book)
+- Book: “Jews of Greater Miami” by Marcia Jo Zerivitz, Jewish Museum of Florida.

-Also, read more about Isidor Cohen at “Burdines: Sunshine Fashions and the Florida Store”, by Seth Bramson (Book)
+- Book: “Burdines: Sunshine Fashions and the Florida Store” by Seth Bramson.